Are paintball masks with built-in fans really worth the money? Or, better yet, which paintball masks with built-in fans are worth the money?

 This helps prevent you from breathing any paintball debris on the outside of your mask, as well as sand, dust, or other debris.

-This is a decent product which is available in three colors.
+This is a decent product which is available in an awesome.
 Two exhaust fans on either side of the mask provide great ventilation.
 The fans work with the help of typical batteries, which are easy to swap.
-It also comes with sturdy and tough nylon adjustable straps.

-This is a pretty solid mask for its price.
+This is a pretty solid mask with an awesome design.
 It provides good air circulation that does a great job at defogging.
-And it also kinda looks like a stormtrooper.
+But, it doesn’t have fans!

 Can you wear glasses under a paintball mask?
 Yes, you can wear glasses under a paintball mask.
 However, make sure you purchase a paintball mask that has enough room inside to fit glasses, as not all do.